-Experiment 2: The 18 birds used for this experiment were tested repeatedly while being subjected to two different experimental treatments, i.e. magnet attachment (MAG) and magnet attachment with celestial cues available (MAG + CEL) during their autumn migration season in 2020.
+Experiment 2: The 18 birds used for this experiment were repeatedly tested in Emlen funnels (see the section “Orientation tests” for details) while being subjected to two different experimental treatments, i.e. magnet attachment (MAG) and magnet attachment with celestial cues available (MAG + CEL) during their autumn migration season in 2020.
 During the orientation tests, the birds’ access to orientation cues other than the Earth’s magnetic field depended on the respective experimental treatment (see the section “Orientation tests” for details).
 Each bird underwent four orientation tests during each experimental treatment, for a total of 8 orientation tests on 8 different nights within the test period (10 test nights in total for Experiment 2).
-In contrast to Experiment 1, birds from both groups (group A and group B) were subjected to the same treatment in the same order during the whole test period.
+In contrast to Experiment 1, birds from both housing groups (group A and group B) were subjected to the same treatment in the same order during the whole test period.
 We started with MAG tests during the first test nights, which were then alternated with MAG + CEL tests during subsequent nights, depending on the local weather conditions and the availability of stars/absence of clouds during the test period.
 Orientation tests were conducted until each bird was tested four times under each of the two experimental treatments (Fig. 1B).

 For both MAG and MAG + CEL tests, we attached a small magnet to the birds’ forehead as in Experiment 1.
 Dimensions and properties of the magnets were identical to the ones previously used (see above).
 Contrary to Experiment 1, however, the magnets were attached with their North Pole facing up (away from the bird’s skull)/South Pole facing down (towards the bird’s skull; Fig. 2).
 The rationale was to gather additional information on whether a different orientation (i.e. a reversed polarity) of the attached magnet would result in an altered treatment effect.
-The attachment took place during the night before the first orientation test and magnets were replaced before the next orientation test if they got lost during the day.
+The attachment took place during the night before the first orientation test and magnets were replaced before the next orientation test if they got lost during the day (replacement required in 19% of the individual orientation tests).

 Placement of the magnets: